Skip to main content

 Common sources of cancellation in Tokio

 • tokio::select!.
-When one branch is selected, the futures of other branches are cancelled.
+When one branch is selected, the futures of other branches are dropped.

 • tokio::time::timeout.
-When timeout is reached but the future hasn't finished, it's cancelled.
+When timeout is reached and the future awaits, it's cancelled.

 Tokio documentation about cancellation safety: 1, 2